 Transportation to and from the interview will be provided if needed.

-You will be notified of your eligibility by letter within 21 days after the interview.
-If you have questions or have not been contacted within 21 days of submitting your application, call GoTriangle at (919) 485-7468.
+You will be notified of your eligibility by letter within twenty-one (21) days after the interview.
+If you have questions or have not been contacted within twenty-one (21) days of submitting your application, call GoTriangle at (919) 485-7468.
 If you use a TDD, call 1-800-735-2962 and ask to be connected to 919-485-7468.
 If, at that time, a determination has not yet been made, you will be temporarily eligible for services until your application can be reviewed.

 Eligibility will be based on several factors: